Safeguarding and Child Protection Policy

 - Ensure our curriculum helps to educate pupils about appropriate behaviour and consent

-- Ensure pupils know they can talk to staff confidentially talking directly with the class teacher, teaching assistant or Mrs Sheward (our FSW) but also through the class worry boxes as needed to ensure their concerns are heard and their wishes are understood
+- Ensure pupils know they can talk to staff confidentially by narrating this in classes, assemblies and via our class communication boxes to ensure their concerns are heard and their wishes are understood

 - Ensure staff are trained to understand that a pupil harming a peer could be a sign that the child is being abused themselves, and that this would fall under the scope of this policy